Information for Departments and Students

 Please note that requirements regarding English proficiency for teaching are different from requirements for admission to the Graduate College.

 New Illinois graduate students are encouraged to fulfill the oral English proficiency requirement for teaching prior to arriving on campus for the first time by obtaining a qualifying speaking score on the TOEFL or IELTS.
-Scores are valid if received within two years of the first day of enrollment at UIUC.
-Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection, in order to be eligible to teach.
+Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection.

-As a service to the campus community, CITL offers the campus-based English Proficiency Interview (EPI) as another means by which prospective TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.
+As a service to the campus community, the Center for Innovation in Teaching & Learning (CITL) offers the campus-based English Proficiency Interview (EPI) as another means by which prospective TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.

 Use the links to the left to learn more about the English Proficiency Interview (EPI) for TAs.